Pamplona Solo Travel 1 Day Itinerary

 Consider booking at a property that either is eco-friendly or sustainably rated, or at least employs these methods into their business.

-For location, price, amenities (including free-cancellation), eco-friendly and sustainable operations, and customer reviews and ratings, here are my Pamplona solo travel recommendations (i.e., where I would stay):
+For location, price, amenities (including free-cancellation), eco-friendly and sustainable operations, and customer reviews and ratings, here are my Pamplona accommodation recommendations (i.e., where I would stay):

 I stayed at Pamplona Catedral Hotel, a former 19th century convent renovated into a 4-star boutique hotel.